xarray-contrib/xarray.dev/src/posts/flox-smart/index.md

 For more detail [see the docs](https://flox.readthedocs.io/en/latest/implementation.html#heuristics) or [the code](https://github.com/xarray-contrib/flox/blob/e6159a657c55fa4aeb31bcbcecb341a4849da9fe/flox/core.py#L336).
 Suggestions and improvements are very welcome!

-Here is containment `C[i, j]` for a range of chunk sizes from 1 to 12, for an input array with 12 monthly mean time steps, for computing `groupby("time.month")` of a monthly mean dataset.
+Here is containment `C[i, j]` for a range of chunk sizes from 1 to 12 for computing `groupby("time.month")` of a monthly mean dataset.
+The images only show 12 time steps.
-These are colored so that light yellow is $C=0$, and dark purple is $C=1$.
+These are colored so that light yellow is C=0, and dark purple is C=1.
-The title on each image is (chunk size, sparsity).
 `C[i,j] = 1` when the chunks occupied by group `i` perfectly overlaps with those occupied by group `j` (so the diagonal elements are always 1).
+The title on each image is `(chunk size, sparsity)`.
 When the chunksize _is_ a divisor of the period 12, $C$ is a [block diagonal](https://en.wikipedia.org/wiki/Block_matrix) matrix.
 When the chunksize _is not_ a divisor of the period 12, $C$ is much less sparse in comparison.
 ![flox sparsity image](https://flox.readthedocs.io/en/latest/_images/containment.png)

-Given the above `C`, flox will choose:

-1. `"blockwise"` for chunk size 1,
-2. `"cohorts"` for (2, 3, 4, 6, 12),
-3. and `"map-reduce"` for the rest.
+Given the above `C`, flox will choose `"cohorts"` for chunk sizes (1, 2, 3, 4, 6, 12), and `"map-reduce"` for the rest.

 Cool, isn't it?!

-Importantly this inference is fast — [400ms for the US county](https://flox.readthedocs.io/en/latest/implementation.html#example-spatial-grouping) GroupBy problem in our [previous post](https://xarray.dev/blog/flox)!
+Importantly this inference is fast — [400ms for the US county](https://flox.readthedocs.io/en/latest/implementation.html#example-spatial-grouping) GroupBy problem in our [previous post](https://xarray.dev/blog/flox) where the group labels are a 2GB 2D array!
 But we have not tried with bigger problems (example: GroupBy(100,000 watersheds) in the US).

 ## What's next?